-The Bank has a share secured loan of €11.5 million at 31st December 2018.
+The Bank has a share-secured loan at a carrying value of €10.5 million (after deduction of a provision of €1.5m) at 31st December 2019.
 The security margin of this type of facility is normally 200% of the drawn amount, although replacement to that level, should the share price fall, normally only takes place when the cover has fallen to 150%.
-Additional Pillar 2 capital of 1.25% of the share secured loan portfolio is deemed prudent to cover these risks and amounted to €146,827 at 31st December 2018.
+Additional Pillar 2 capital of 1.25% of the share secured loan portfolio is deemed prudent to cover these risks and amounted to €131,277 at 31st December 2019.

-In addition to the above loan, secured by Tehran Stock Exchange shares, the Bank has €2.4 million of exposures (net of impairment provision) to a customer which is guaranteed by a third party.
+In addition to the above loan, secured by Tehran Stock Exchange shares, the Bank has €13.1million of exposures (net of impairment provision) to customers which are guaranteed by third parties.
 Where collateral is provided by a third party, the third party becomes subject to the same annual credit review as the primary borrower.
 The Bank has the right to call on its security in the event of customer default on principal or interest repayments.